 These instruments consist of interest rate contracts.
-The models used in estimating the fair value of these Derivatives do not contain a high level of subjectivity as the methodologies used in the models do not require significant judgement, and the inputs used in the models are observable market data such as plain vanilla interest rate swaps and option contracts.
-As the inputs used in the valuation are not observable, these Derivatives are classified within level 3 of the valuation hierarchy.
+The models used in estimating the fair value of these derivatives do not contain a high level of subjectivity as the methodologies used in the models do not require significant judgement, and the inputs used in the models 1 and 2 are observable market data such as plain vanilla interest rate swaps and option contracts.
+Model 3 is used where the inputs used in the valuation are not observable.
+In the Company the derivatives are classified within level 3 of the valuation hierarchy.